tigersizer/cluster-test/cluster-test-04Customization.md

-# cluster-dev - Customizing the VMs
+# cluster-test: Customizing the VMs

 ## Table of Contents {#toc}